 Reports of the so-called “retail apocalypse” serve as great clickbait, but when you look at the numbers, it’s suspicious.
 For example, statistics show that in 2017, for every store closing, there were 1.4 new stores opening.
-And North Carolina-turned-national apparel retailer Southern Tide is enthusiastically contributing to that statistic.
+And South Carolina-turned-national apparel retailer Southern Tide is enthusiastically contributing to that statistic.
 With just three locations to their name before the start of 2017, they now boast 12, with four more on the way.
 Moreover, their wholesale business—already with a footprint in over 850 specialty and department stores—continues to grow alongside the Southern Tide-branded boutiques.

 With aggressive growth plans, the executive team needed a scalable retail management system that would support their rapid expansion and grow with them — offering real-time visibility to all stores in one place, as well as the ability to power their Signature Stores, moving them into the profitability zone as soon as possible.